devendranaga/linux-systems-programming-with-c/time.md

 ```

-The above calls would get the current 'wallclock' time.
-Meaning they are affected by the changes in the time due to clock drift and adjustments.
-The most important factors include the GPS setting the time into the system, NTP changing the system time syncing with the NTP servers.
-This would affect programs depending on these API.
-For example: the timers using the above API would either expire quickly \(due to time moving forward\) or wait forever \(due to time moving backwards to a larger value\).

 When we are programming timers, we should avoid any calls to the above API as they are not monotonic or steadily moving forward in the future.